 For couples interested in a magical Zion wedding this is your complete guide to make it happen!

-Zion Wedding Venues for a Magical Wedding Ceremony or Zion Elopement
+Zion Wedding Venues for a Magical Wedding Ceremony or Zion Elopement-Where can I get Married in Zion National Park?

-Observation Point– A six mile out-and-back hike located in Zion National Park, Observation Point offers stunning views of the park from high up on the plateau.
+A six mile out-and-back hike located in Zion National Park, Observation Point offers stunning views of the park from high up on the plateau.
 The highest point of the trail is at Mt.
-Baldy at 6,521 feet from the peak to the canyon floor With an elevation gain of over 2000 feet this hike should only be attempted by those who are physically fit and have some hiking experience under their belt.
-If you’re looking for bragging rights then this is the best Zion wedding location for you!
+Baldy at 6,521 feet from the peak to the canyon floor with an elevation gain of over 2000 feet this hike should only be attempted by those who are physically fit and have some hiking experience under their belt.
+If you’re looking for bragging rights, then this is the best Zion National Park wedding location for you!

-Hidden Canyon– Located in Zion, Hidden Canyon is another great location for those that are not up to the challenge of hiking Angels Landing.
-This hike is part of a two mile trail which has some steep inclines and loose boulders but offers amazing views at every turn!
+Located in Zion, Hidden Canyon is another great location for those that are not up to the challenge of hiking Angels Landing.
+This hike is part of a two-mile trail which has some steep inclines and loose boulders but offers amazing views at every turn!
 While you will be surrounded with other hikers on most parts of this hike it’s still worth exploring if your dream wedding day includes waterfalls or tall rock walls as an integral part of your ceremony.

-Blue Spruce-Located east towards the town Springdale, Blue Spruce is one of my favorite locations within Zion National Park because it evokes feelings like no other place I have seen before.
-The entrance takes you into a forested area where there are several picnic tables available; once inside however the magic begins.
+Located east towards the town Springdale, Blue Spruce is one of my favorite locations within Zion National Park because it evokes feelings like no other place I have seen before.
+The entrance takes you into a forested area where there are several picnic tables available, once inside however the magic begins.
 The trail winds around and opens up to a large meadow with a small stream running through it that is perfect for picturesque wedding photos or as the backdrop for your ceremony.
-If you are wanting an intimate elopement with just the two of you and close friends/family then this could be the place for you!
+If you are wanting an intimate elopement with just the two of you and close friends/family, then this could be the place for you!

 When is the Best Time to have a Zion Wedding?